robertdebock/learn-terraform/ADVANCED/best-practices.md

 Let's go over a few best practices.
 Likey you/your company also has best practices.
 There is time to discuss these.

+HashiCorp has a [Terraform Style Guide](https://developer.hashicorp.com/terraform/language/style) as well, which covers a lot!

 ### Variables

 - Use variables.
 Define them in `variables.tf`, assign them in [tfvars file](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files), or set them in the environment.